14 min read

 Categories and Subcategories

 Clear organisation is non-negotiable.
 Members should immediately understand where to post and where to find discussions.
-Start with fewer, broader categories and expand as your community grows, too many categories too early creates confusion and empty sections.
+Start with fewer, broader categories and expand as your community grows.
+Too many categories too early creates confusion and empty sections.

-Member Profiles and Reputation Systems
+Trust Levels and Reputation Systems

 Search and Discoverability